adoante/OmniSync-Technical-Assessment/README.md

 - **Styling** TailwindCSS
 - **Deployment**: Docker

-## TO DO

 ### Frontend Requirements
 ---
-Display eight cards, numbered 1 through 8, laid out in a 2x4 grid.
+- [x] Display eight cards, numbered 1 through 8, laid out in a 2x4 grid.
 - [x] The layout should be responsive for mobile.

 Each card should: